Back when I was working in Sydney, I had a work colleague point out something interesting to me.

 Constantly being in a negative state of mind will make you more vulnerable to adopting a victim’s mentality.

 Let go of what is out of your control

-Make peace with what you can and cannot control.
-You can’t control other people’s partners, families or bosses.
+Make peace with what you can and can’t control.
+You can’t control other people’s partners, families, or bosses.
 You can’t control the actions of other people.

 You can only be responsible for your own feelings and actions.

 Excellent books by vulnerability expert Brene Brown on letting go and being vulnerable –

 - The Gifts of Imperfection: Let Go of Who You Think You Are Supposed to Be and Embrace Who You Are by Brene Brown